mwittig/pimatic-johnny-five/README.md

 This section is still work in progress.

+**Important Note**: Due to an [node-gyp issue with raspi-io](https://github.com/nebrius/raspi-io/issues/40) the package will not build properly when installed as root which is the default when you install plugin via the mobile frontend.
+As a work-around, please open a shell, remove the package and install again using an unprivileged user.

+    # Login as user "pi"
+    sudo service pimatic stop
+    cd /home/pi/pimatic-app/node_modules/
+    sudo rm -rf pimatic-johnny-five
+    npm i pimatic-johnny-five
+    sudo service pimatic start

 ### Platform Support

 The plugin currently supports Arduino, Raspberry Pi boards, and tethering.
 More boards can be